5 Challenges Facing Safety Managers in 2023

 Premium mats reduce employee fatigue and joint impact by 30-50%.
 Unlike traditional floor mats, these ergonomic mats provide a balance of comfort and support that stimulate healthy blood flow – like staying hydrated, eating healthy, quitting smoking, and stretching.
 The ergonomic qualities help reduce MSDs like chronic neck, back, and lower extremity issues that come with standing for long periods of time and working extended hours.

-The AcroMat 100-1 Series Anti-Fatigue Mat, as an example, is made from 100% nitrile rubber foam.
-Unlike lower-quality materials, nitrile foam doesn’t break down over time, meaning workers experience the joint and pressure relief for the entire ~8-year lifespan of the mat.
+The AcroMat 100-1 Series anti-fatigue mat, as an example, is made from 100% nitrile rubber.
+Unlike lower-quality materials, nitrile foam doesn’t lose its ergonomic cushion, ever, meaning workers experience the joint and pressure relief for the entire ~8-year lifespan of the mat.

 4. Supply Chain